"The Evolution of Build to Rent - Realising the potential"

 Other roles include Senior advisor to the Housing Growth Partnership, an HCA/Lloyds Bank JV business providing equity finance to small house builders, working with the London Mayors Homes for Londoners team on housing supply and a number of Prop Tech businesses focusing on investment and development markets including Ringley, who have launched Planet Rent, a market leading and innovative service proposition for BTR investors and occupiers.

 Fund Manager – Build to Rent

 Legal & General Investment Management

-Dan Batterton is Fund Manager for the Build to Rent Fund at LGIM Real Assets and is responsible for the design and execution of fund strategy.
+Dan Batterton is Fund Manager for the Build to Rent Fund at LGIM Real Assets where he is responsible for the design and execution of strategy and vision.

 Director, shareholder & co-founder

 Russell is Co-Founder, Shareholder and a member of the Board of Directors at Assael.
 Alongside his 30 years of experience as an Architect, he has gained 12 years of experience in urban design and has a strong passion for creating a sense of place, with historical and cultural connections in all of his work.
 He received a Civic Trust award for his contributions to the built environment on a completed project in Christchurch, Dorset, and his work at Assael has also led to a number of design awards including being the Director responsible for the practice’s winning design for the Leeds Waterside International Architectural Competition organised by the RIBA.